Five Core Elements of a Healthy Marriage

 • Do you want a family member to change?
 Perhaps your spouse?

 • Are you using kindness to help motivate them to change?
+Please explain.

 • Are you using forbearance and patience to help them change?
+Please explain.

+Do you remember the context and the method the Lord used to change you?
 It was the kindness of God that led to your repentance.
 When you heard the gospel story, you began to think about God’s kindness, and shortly after that, you repented (Romans 5:8).
-Motivating through encouragement should become an often used tool of yours when helping family members to become more like Jesus.
+Motivating through encouragement should become an often-used means of grace when helping family members to become more like Jesus.

 • Would you be characterized as an encourager?
+Please explain.

 • When your spouse thinks about your encouragement or correction, which one would they say you do the most?